 On December 12, 1961, Amateur Radio entered the Space Age when OSCAR-1 was launched.
 Since then, amateurs from more than 22 different countries have launched over 70 satellites, exploring both digital and analog satellite technology.
 Many of the latest birds have been school experiments, training scientists and engineers.
 But, you don’t need to be a rocket scientist to participate-- Some satellites operate FM and can actually be worked using a dual-band handheld transceiver.
-An excellent place to start is the AMSAT-NA FAQ page.
+An excellent place to start is AMSAT's Station and Operating Hints page.
 AMSAT, or the Radio Amateur Satellite Corporation, has played a key role in building, launching, and using amateur satellites.Occasionally, Radio Amateurs can talk with the astronauts on the International Space Station.
-For more information check out ARISS.
+For more information check out ARISS

 ARRL Videos at the 2011 AMSAT Symposium